MohammedElghanam/MOHAMMED_ELGHANAM_SONARQUBE/README.md

 ---

 💡 **Pro Tip**: Customize the `sonar-project.properties` file to fit your project's needs, excluding unnecessary files and directories from the scan.

----

-Now your `README.md` has a sleek and professional look! 🎉